cesar-rgon/simple-kf2-server-launcher/doc/BASIC-CONFIGURATION.md

 ## Main page
 ![Launcher screenshot](images/screenshot00.png)

+* _Platform_: This combo is mandatory.
+It allows to select the platform where the server is installed.

 * _Profile_: This combo is mandatory.
 It allows to customize filter values by profile name.

 * _Run server_: Run a Killing Floor 2 server with the specified filters.
 All mandatory fields must be specified.
 Server config files are placed in folder: KFGame/Config/PROFILENAME.
 So, the original config files placed in folder: KFGame/Config are never modified.